arendjr/phebe/phebe/src/content/blog/post-architecture-premature-abstraction-is-the-root-of-all-evil.md

 they're intrinsically doing I/O all over the place.
 Sometimes you have to accept that, yet even in such a system you often can find some pure islands.

-# Wrapping Up

 Ultimately your architecture will be shaped largely by the problem domain that you're working in, and that's inevitable.
 What you do have a hand in however, is making sure your architecture will actually reflect that problem domain, with as few over-engineered distractions as possible.
-In order to achieve that, you keep things simple, and stick to the basics for as long as you can.
+In order to achieve that, you keep things simple, and stick to the basics where you can.

 Don't start out with complex code patterns, or other unnecessary abstractions.
 Don't worry too much about your code, just make sure your data structures are